mousemke/flounder/README.md

 + [demo] fixed minor issues on the demo
 + [demo] changed debug button
 + [default] refactored defaults functions into `./defaults.js`
++ [api] added the ability to use negative indexes in api calls
 + [api] removed querySelector from the api calls
 + [api] default is now only applied after rebuild if there is nothing with the value left in the dropdown
 + [flounder] slowly removing things that are not needed from the main object for the sake of a clearer api later